 It’s not my lucky day.

 The oxy-torch they used must have been industrial grade because I am only halfway down as a couple of heads pop up at the top.
-They spot me immediately and the bastards open fire.
+They spot me immediately and open fire.

 In the rain, shooting downwards is not the easiest thing to do.
 Still, with my luck, right now I can take no chances.